Cold pools, Breezes, and Monsoons: Propagating Convection over New Guinea: Discussion

 \section{Discussion}

-Diurnal radiative cooling generates land breezes, and evaporative cooling from precipitation leads to the formation of cold pools, both of which are key sources of density currents in the boundary layer and are widely recognized for their role in organizing and propagating convection.
+Nocturnal radiative cooling generates land breezes, and evaporative cooling from precipitation leads to the formation of cold pools, both of which are key sources of density currents in the boundary layer and are widely recognized for their role in organizing and propagating convection.
+The general phase-locked mechanisms over New Guinea found by our study may operate over other tropical islands and coastal regions, although successful regeneration of an over-ocean mode requires sufficiently warm sea surface temperatures and abundant atmospheric moisture.
+The convective systems examined in this study are predominantly organized as propagating lines of convective cells, yet they differ from typical squall lines that develop under strong low-level wind conditions.
+This distinction arises because the mountain ridge and the northeastern coastline of New Guinea, which initiate and regenerate the first and second convective modes, respectively, are nearly linear in shape, providing the basis for the two quantitative coordinate axes defined in this study.